 Herm Sprenger – Get them directly from your trainer or from Herm Sprenger.
 Amazon has been known to sell phonies and I would not recommend the risk.

 I do not recommend nor advise the use of an e-collar or prong collar without the guidance of a professional trainer.
+Here are some tips on choosing a reputable dog trainer.

 If you do not wish to use a prong and e-collar at this point, use what you are comfortable with, however I do not recommend the use of: